vitest-dev/eslint-plugin-vitest/README.md

 }
 ```

 All recommend rules will be set to error by default.
-You can however disable some rules by setting them to `off` in your `.eslintrc` file or by setting them to `warn` in your `.eslintrc` file.
+You can however disable some rules by setting turning them `off` in your `.eslintrc` file or by setting them to `warn` in your `.eslintrc`.

 #### all